 - 1) There are participation plateaus or saturation rates for recycling programs.
 Curbside recycling programs report higher participation than drop off recycling programs.
 Convenience Centers that provide trash and recycling report higher participation than recycling-only drop off centers.
 Regardless of the collection system as long as the act of recycling is an optional behavior there will be limits to participation. - 2) A lack of understanding of market forces with respect to recycling programs.
 Recyclers assume all recyclables collected by the public or private collection programs generate revenue.
 This is true for high-value commodities.
 Other recyclables like glass are problematic to collect or may actually cost a lot of money to recycle.
 Some materials are difficult to market for resale or can cause damage to the recyclers' equipment if placed in the same collection bins.
 Contamination from wishful recycling can ruin the loads, slow processing, and drive up costs.
-Glass recycling is problematic and it is being phased out of area public and private curbside collections due to an inability to recycle it once collected. - 3) A lack of understanding and value placed on the economic importance of recycling.
+Glass recycling is problematic and it is being phased out of area public and private curbside collections due to an inability to recycle it once collected.

+3) A lack of understanding and value placed on the economic importance of recycling.
 High recycling rates and industry are linked.
 Manufacturers and other industry often locates where there is a large supply of raw materials.
 Successful recycling programs generate a plentiful and steady supply of raw materials.
 There are paper and container manufacturers located in or near Knox County in part because there is a good supply of recycled paper for their mill.
 Though there is data and anecdotal evidence to support the efficacy or recycling it remains a real challenge to convince people that participation in local recycling programs, the collection of recyclables by public and private entities, and the processing of recyclable material collected is a benefit to the local economy.

 Describe the growth trends, waste projections, and system structure of the region.

-Waste projections and trends for the region correlate with population and economic activity.
-Total Waste (landfilled, recycling, diversion) shows a steep decline in 2008, followed by a sharp recovery in 2012 then remaining relatively steady to present day.
-The overall percentage of waste not being buried in a landfill is steady at ~30%.
-The sharp decline then recovery in total waste 2008-2012 is attributable to the economic collapse.
-In 2012 the majority of landfilled waste shifted from being mostly Class II/IV construction and demolition to mostly Class I sanitary landfill.
+Waste trends for the region correlate with population and economic activity.
+Total Waste (landfill disposal, recycling, and diversion) shows a steep decline in 2008, followed by a sharp recovery in 2012 then remaining relatively steady.
+The percentage of waste not being buried in a landfill is steady at ~30% with slight fluctuations.
+The decline and recovery from 2008-2012 is attributable to the economic collapse.
+Interestingly in 2012 the majority of landfilled waste shifted from being mostly Class III/IV construction and demolition to mostly Class I. The shift is not entirely understood but could be attributable to improved recycling of heavy construction materials like concrete.
+Natural disasters are also noticeable.
+They can be observed as a spike in disposal and diversion in 2011 due to severe storms.
+The majority of waste and recycling activity in the region is not controlled by the county or municipality.
+Waste collection paid for by Knox County and The City of Knoxville account for only 21% of landfill disposal and 12% of recycling/diversion totals.